zio/zio/docs/datatypes/test/mock/index.md

 ## Built-in Mock Services

-For each built-in ZIO service, we will find their mockable counterparts in `zio.test.mock` package:
+For each built-in ZIO service, we will find their mockable counterparts in `zio.mock` package:
 - [`MockClock`](mock-clock.md) for `zio.Clock`
 - [`MockConsole`](mock-console.md) for `zio.Console`
 - [`MockRandom`](mock-random.md) for `zio.Random`